 Band 6 Specialist Physiotherapist Unplanned Care/ ICT

-Northamptonshire Healthcare Foundation Trust NHS is delighted to announce new opportunities for a Physio in the Community Rapid Response, Intermediate Care team based in both Kettering & Northamptonshire to support the people across the county of Northamptonshire.
+Northamptonshire Healthcare Foundation Trust NHS is delighted to announce new opportunities for a Physio in the Community Rapid Response, Intermediate Care team.
+You will be based in Kettering but will be expected to work across the County to meet the needs of the Service.

 Join us as part of our County wide Community Rapid Response & Intermediate Care Team, working to get people out of hospital or preventing hospital admission by playing a major part in their rehabilitation journey, setting goals and support planning with Nurses, Doctors and support workers as an integrated approach for patients in their own home environments.